A Common Beginner Dieting Confusion

 Why Exercising More and Eating Less Aren’t Helping

-Exercising and eating less are not going to help you because this style of dieting forces your liver to produce more insulin.
-The more carbs and sugar you eat, the more insulin will be pumped into the bloodstream.
-Too much insulin will halt the release of fat.
-Insulin functions as the security system that prevents the body from using fat as fuel.
+Exercising and eating less are not going to help you because this style of dieting forces your liver to produce more Fat Storing Hormone.
+The more carbs and sugar you eat, the more Fat Storing Hormone will be pumped into the bloodstream.
+Too much Fat Storing Hormone will halt the release of fat.
+Fat Storing Hormone functions as the security system that prevents the body from using fat as fuel.

 These strategies alone won’t help much with your diet either: